 Chief Executive Officer

-Tengku Zarina brings with her over 27 years of global financial services experience both in corporate and international finance, taking in different business functions and markets.
+She brings with her over 29 years of global financial services experience both in corporate and international finance, taking in different business functions and markets.
 Having a core competency in corporate credit, she had in the past assumed a wide breath of roles in international banking, corporate banking, business development, banking operations, operational excellence and strategic transformation.

 Tengku Zarina is an appointed Accreditation Panel Member for Finance Accreditation Agency (FAA), an international and independent accreditation body supported by Bank Negara Malaysia and the Securities Commission Malaysia.
 Holding a Bachelor’s degree in Accounting from Michigan State University, United States, she is also a graduate of Women Directors’ Program by NIEW and attended the Oxford Scenarios Programme in Said Business School, University of Oxford.

-Sarimah Ramthandin is the Director of the Professional Standards & Qualifications.
-Her primary roles consist of strategic development, design and implementation of innovative learning modules, and customising intervention solutions for the capital market industry.
-In addition, Sarimah successfully led the expansion of SIDC into a learning and development consultancy for talent development in the capital markets.
+Sarimah Ramthandin is the Head and Director of Innovation, Advisory & Industry Engagement.
+Her primary role consists of identifying areas in strategic capacity building and to develop innovative solutions for the capital market industry.
+In addition, Sarimah successfully led the expansion of SIDC into a learning and development consultancy specialising in talent development for the capital market.
 She was also instrumental in the conceptualisation, development and implementation of various Investor Education projects including strategic partnerships, key publications and core financial literacy and capability programmes.

-Sarimah has also been invited to speak and share her experiences in implementing financial literacy and capability strategies and innovative programmes at various international forums.
-She has made regular media and TV appearances, speaking on topics ranging from smart money management habits to wise investing.
+Sarimah is a regular speaker, sharing her experiences in implementing financial literacy and financial capability strategies and innovative programmes at various international forums.
+She has made several media and TV appearances, speaking on topics ranging from smart money management habits to wise investing.

 Sarimah began her career in 1996 as an internal auditor for Hong Leong Finance Bank Berhad and later as a dealer’s representative in Kenanga Investment Bank before joining the Securities Commission Malaysia in 2000, where she was involved in developing examination study guides and questions in SIDC’s examinations department.
 She moved to the Investor Education (IE) department in 2003 and has since led multiple IE initiatives for SIDC.